Catalysts/cat-gradle-plugins/README.md

 GWT
 ------
-Compiles GWT (to do so it gradle default plugins 'java' and 'eclipse' and mavenCentral() as repository) GWT version configurable in build.gradle via "ext.gwtVersion" (default: '2.4.0')
+Compiles GWT (to do so it applies gradle default plugins 'java' and 'eclipse' and mavenCentral() as repository)
+GWT version is configurable in build.gradle via "ext.gwtVersion" (default: '2.4.0')

 **Example:**
 ```